hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Yet he'll maintain his company's select,
 >
-> And ev'n restrictive niceties affect;
+> And even restrictive niceties affect;
 >
 > Like some great judges who pretend to cry,
 >